-Suzanne is the author of the bestselling books the Ebook Formatting the Publishing Guide and The Lost Sigil Ebook Guide both of which hit #1 spots on Amazon.
+Suzanne is the author of the bestselling books the Ebook Formatting the Publishing Guide and The Lost Sigil Ebook Guide both of which reached Amazon #1 Bestseller status.
 The guides, which included step-by-step written and corresponding video tutorials were created in order to help the self-publishing author understand the process of moving raw manuscript to a finished printed and published work.

 Leslie Compton is a retired professional musician, music teacher, elementary teacher and childbirth educator and has taught several courses on memoir writing.
 She is a writer of non-fiction, collecting historic postcards and doing research.
 While researching the Great White Fleet Compton wrote an article for the Post Card Collector.
 In her spare time she enjoys fabric-art and quilting as well as attending classes at SOU through OLLI in Southern Oregon.
 Compton is currently working on my fourth book, living in Talent, Oregon.